21kerriganlj/21kerriganlj.github.io/content/portfolio/ASTE_331/index.md

 ---
 title: "ASTE 331a: Spacecraft Systems Engineering"
-summary: A collection of the design process for the drive system.
+summary: A collection of assignments and semester project focused on spacecraft development at the subsystem level
 date: 2024-08-24
 type: project
 math: false